elastisys/compliantkubernetes/docs/adr/0028-harder-pod-eviction-when-node-goes-OOM.md

 ## Decision Drivers

 * We want to ensure platform security and stability.
-* We want to make it hard for application developers to break the platform via trivial mistakes.
+* We want to make it hard for Application Developers to break the platform via trivial mistakes.
 * We want to make sure that the critical components are not evicted when nodes are overcommitted.

 ## Considered Options